Mark Wrathall

-Mark Adam Wrathall (born February 1, 1965) is Professor of Philosophy at the University of Oxford and a fellow and tutor at Corpus Christi College, Oxford.
+Mark Adam Wrathall (/ˈræθɔːl/; born February 1, 1965) is an American philosopher who is professor of philosophy at the University of Oxford and a fellow and tutor at Corpus Christi College, Oxford.
 He is considered a leading interpreter of the philosophy of Martin Heidegger.
-Wrathall is featured in Tao Ruspoli's film Being in the World.
+Wrathall is featured in Tao Ruspoli's films Being in the World and Monogamish.

 Early life, education and career

 Mark (Adam) Wrathall was born in Provo, Utah in 1965, and was raised in the towns of Greece and Pittsford in upstate New York.
 He spent his freshman year of high school at The Ridings High School in Winterbourne, England, and graduated from Pittsford Mendon High School in 1983.
 He received a BA in philosophy at Brigham Young University in 1988.
 In 1991, he received both a Juris Doctor from Harvard and an MA in philosophy from Boston College.
 After clerking for Cecil F. Poole at the U.S. Court of Appeals for the Ninth Circuit, he pursued a Ph.D. in philosophy from the University of California at Berkeley, where he was a student of the Heidegger scholar Hubert Dreyfus, graduating in 1996, with a disseration on “Unconcealment and Truth”.

 From 1994 to 1996 he was a teaching fellow at Stanford Law School.
 Afterwards, he taught at Brigham Young University from 1996 to 2006 (first in the political science department, then from 1999 in the philosophy department); he then joined the University of California, Riverside, where he served as Associate Professor from 2007 to 2009 and Professor of Philosophy from 2009 to 2017.
 Since 2017, he has been a Fellow and Tutor in Philosophy at Corpus Christi College.